 10 Master Elements and their ideal natural conditions

-Master Element is the central point of every analysis; it represents the very person we analyze, therefore it is of extreme importance for the Master Element to have supportive conditions in the surrounding chart.
-If the rest of the chart is hostile towards the Master Element, the person might not perform well in life.
-A Master Element is positioned at the top of day pillar.
+The Master Element is the focal point of every BaZi analysis, representing the individual whose chart is being interpreted.
+Therefore, the Master Element needs to be supported by the conditions within the surrounding chart.
+If the other elements in the chart are hostile toward the Master Element, the individual may face challenges in life.
+In BaZi, the Master Element is located at the top of the Day Pillar.

 YANG WOOD